leodyversemilla07/osas-connect/TASK_ANALYSIS.md

 ## Conclusion

-The OSAS Connect system has achieved substantial progress with approximately **70% completion**.
-All core backend business logic is complete and fully tested, and significant frontend development has been accomplished, particularly for the Interview Management system.
+The OSAS Connect system has achieved substantial progress with approximately **78% completion**.
+All core backend business logic is complete and fully tested, and significant frontend development has been accomplished, including the Interview Management system and Advanced Reporting & Analytics.

 **Major Achievements (September 2025):**
 ✅ Completed all core business logic services (100%)